 Posture Podiatry Shin Splints

-Shin splints are tiny stress fractures along the shin bone often at the lower inside portion of the shin bone where the stress on the shin bone is at its greatest.
+The real shin splints cause arises from tiny stress fractures along the shin bone often at the lower inside portion of the shin bone where the stress on the shin bone is at its greatest.

-There are, however, other forms of shin pain, each with different causes, and each responding to different treatments.
+There are, however, other forms of shin pain, each with different causes, and each responding to different shin splints treatments.

-To address shin pain appropriately, the first thing to do is observe accurately diagnose the shin pain, and identify the true cause of the shin pain.
+To address shin pain appropriately, the first thing to do is physically examine and accurately diagnose the shin soreness, and identify the true cause of the shin pain.
 In diagnosing the condition there could be any of the following to consider:

 • A muscle imbalance leading to overuse of the muscle along the shin bone